-The 2016 SAE ATOM Awards received entries in over thirty categories covering everything from feature-length documentaries and factual television programs to animation, short fiction, educational resources, apps, ebooks and games.
+The 2017 SAE ATOM Awards feature thirty-three categories covering everything from feature-length films and television programs to animation, short fiction, educational resources, and new media including web series, apps, ebooks and games.

 Australian Teachers of Media (ATOM) is an independent, not-for-profit, professional association that has been promoting the study of media and screen literacy for nearly fifty years.
 The membership of ATOM includes teachers and lecturers from across all subject disciplines at all levels of education, as well as media industry personnel, a range of media and education organisations and, increasingly, the general public interested in the media.